 The field of Pathology was founded on research and to this day it continues to play a central role in bringing new research findings into clinical practice.
 The OHSU Department of Pathology and Laboratory Medicine excels in translational research, with faculty members working in a wide variety of disciplines.

 Ongoing collaborations are supporting work in the area of brain injury and neurodegenerative disorders.
 In addition, the Department houses the Oregon Brain Bank.

-Several Pathology faculty members are teamed up with researchers from the Knight Cancer Institute in studying the molecular pathobiology of leukemias, myelodysplasias, and myeloproliferative disorders.
+Several faculty members are teamed up with researchers from the Knight Cancer Institute in studying the molecular pathobiology of leukemias, myelodysplasias, and myeloproliferative disorders.

-The Department contributes to work on novel immunohistochemical and molecular assays that are critical in supporting the Knight Cancer Institute's mission to deliver personalized cancer care.
+The department contributes to work on novel immunohistochemical and molecular assays that are critical in supporting the Knight Cancer Institute's mission to deliver personalized cancer care.

 Placental and fetal growth

-Working with researchers in maternal-fetal medicine, the Department is helping to advance our understanding of the critical relationship between placental pathology and its impact on fetal and post-natal development.
+Working with researchers in maternal-fetal medicine, the department is helping to advance our understanding of the critical relationship between placental pathology and its impact on fetal and post-natal development.

 Laboratory test development and quality control

 Supporting roles in other researchcenters

 The Department of Pathology and Laboratory Medicine plays important roles in supporting the Knight Cancer Institute Biolibrary, the Layton Aging and Alzheimer's Disease Center, the Bob and Charlee Moore Institute for Nutrition & Wellness, and the Brenden-Colson Center for Pancreatic Health.